gahen97/calculator_app/README.md

 # calculator_app
-A simple calculator app built on Java
+A simple calculator app built with Java